 Alan Kraus, Conservation Program Manager

 alan [at] cleanriverpartners [dot] org

-Alan Kraus earned an M.S. in Agricultural Economics and a B.S. in Dairy Science and from the University of Wisconsin-Madison.
+Alan Kraus earned an M.S. in Agricultural Economics and a B.S. in Dairy Science from the University of Wisconsin-Madison.
 He has 25 years of experience dairy farming in Central Wisconsin where he implemented managed grazing, pasture improvement, and no-till planting of corn and soybeans.
-As Chair of the Marathon County Environmental Resources Committee, Alan worked with numerous local, regional, and state organizations to advance community goals for environmental sustainability.
+As Chair of the Marathon County Environmental Resources Committee, Alan worked with numerous local, regional, and state organizations to advance community goals of environmental sustainability.

 Dane McKittrick, Conservation Program Assistant

 Since attaining his BS degree in Conservation Biology from the University of Wisconsin, Madison, Dane has been exploring the crucial overlap between sustainable agriculture and the environment.
 He has spent time researching numerous ecological aspects of the natural world in order to better understand and protect diverse habitats.
 He also spent time running a small urban farm and working for the Savanna Institute to develop and study agroforestry systems.
 Joining Clean River Partners in 2021, Dane serves as the Conservation Program Assistant, working to collect data on soil and water quality, build conservation initiatives amongst farmers, and numerous other tasks.

 Ginger is the sweetest golden doodle you ever did see and always has a smile on her face.
 Prior work experience includes being the mascot for the Pursell family and she now extends her gifts to Clean River Partners.
 She loves long walks into downtown Northfield and spending time with all of her loved ones.
 Woof woof!